arbor-sim/arbor/doc/cpp/morphology.rst

     2. recursively: all sub-trees starting at the current segment are pairwise equivalent.

     Note that under 1 we do not consider the ``id`` field.

+.. cpp:function:: segment_tree apply(const segment_tree& t, const isometry& i)

+    Apply an :cpp:type:`isometry` to the segment tree, returns the transformed tree as a copy.
+    Isometries are rotations around an arbritary axis and/or translations; they can be instantiated using ``isometry::translate`` and ``isometry::rotate`` and combined using the ``*`` operator.

 Morphology API
 --------------